Are you feeling the Financial JOY you'd like to experience?

-As a Certified Money Coach for women in business I see a lot of women who are less than JOYful about their relationship with money.
+As a Certified Money Coach I see a lot of people who are less than happy about their relationship with money.
 Why?

 I started wondering how Kondo’s simply philosophy could be applied to the money in our lives.
 Let’s take Kondo’s 2nd principle “Respect Your Belongings” and alter it slightly to “Respect Your Money.”

 “Respect Your Money”: When we show respect to others, we treat them well and expect them to do the same for us, right?